 Address: Buitenhof 33, 2513 AH Den Haag, Netherlands

 The museum was formerly a medieval gate built in the 15th Century, and it later served as the Netherlands’ most important prison.
-The Buitenhof has preserved the ancient jail and gate, which will certainly appeal to history buffs.
+The Buitenhof has preserved the old jail and entrance, which will appeal to history buffs.

-The museum contains well-preserved historic artifacts.
+This cultural institution contains well-preserved historical artifacts.
 Suspects and convicts were imprisoned here, and the guillotine and other torture devices on display here saw use during the French Revolution.

 A luxury prison cell has been preserved and may be viewed today.
-The lavish cell, which is also referred to as the “magnificent cell”, has accommodated prominent Dutchmen such as Cornelis de Witt.
+The lavish cell, also called the “magnificent cell, ” accommodated prominent Dutchmen such as Cornelis de Witt.

 12. Stichting Atlantikwall Museum Scheveningen

 Outside the vast collection of art museums, there’s also a fantastic war museum to explore in the Hague: The Stichting Atlantikwall Museum Scheveningen.
 It’s a lesser-known treasure among hidden gems because most of it is underground!

 It’s an old German bunker, part of the Widerstandsnest 318’s Widerstandsnest 318 complex, just one small section of Hitler’s vast Atlantic Wall to keep British and American invaders from liberating Europe.

 This historical location will be of interest to history or war buffs.
 The bunker gives a real sense of life for German soldiers during WWII.
 The vast underground tunnel complex beneath the Agricultural Hall Museum was used as a bomb shelter during World War II.